zype/zype.github.io/api_docs/zobjects.md

 Parameter | Function | Type
 --------- | -------- | ----
-id | ID of the zobject to retrieve.
-Example: 5389352e69702d401b000000. | String zobject   | A set of key value pairs that describe the zobject. | Hash
+id | ID of the record to retrieve (Example: 5389352e69702d401b000000) | String zobject   | A set of key value pairs that describe the zobject | Hash

 #### Request